zuhair30/NeuralNetworkAssignment/README.md

 ## Technologies Used
-- library - version 1.0
+- tensorflow - version 2.15
-- library - version 2.0
+- keras - version 3.0
-- library - version 3.0
+- matplotlib - version 3.1

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->